golemfactory/yagna-docs/requestor-tutorials/vm-runtime/uploading-a-golem-image.md

 **Make sure to save that hash** as you'll need it in the payload definition of your requestor agent.

-That's it - your image is now published on Golem Factory's image repository.
+That's it - your image is now published in Golem Factory's image repository.

 {% hint style="warning" %}
-Important: if you use a newly-pushed image in your task, you'll need to give providers some additional time to pull those images before they'll be able to publish offers that are compatible with your demand.
+Important: The larger the images you use, the more you'll need to give providers some additional time to pull those images before they'll be able start your activities.
 {% endhint %}

-In other words, if you're running a task using a newly-pushed image, always specify a much longer task timeout on the first run.
+In other words, especially if you're running a task using a newly-pushed image, always specify a much longer task timeout / service expiry time on the first run.